Lead magnets are common. Lead magnets that preserve user trust are still rare.

 This reduces anxiety and improves downstream engagement.

-Data + pipeline requirements (keep it sane)
+Data + pipeline requirements (practical baseline)

 Minimum you need: